The Best Creamed Peas

 If you have leftovers, warm them up for another meal or use them in another creative way.
-You can purée them and use them as a bed for fish fillets or heat them as a sauce over cooked pork chops, fish, or chicken.
+You can purée the peas and use them as a bed for fish fillets or heat them as a sauce over cooked pork chops, fish, or chicken.
 Add cooked pasta to the creamed peas for a quick, meat-free dinner or lunch.
 Or add them to homemade chowder.

 Why are they called English peas?